-In March 2020, the World Health Organization classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure, globally.
+In March 2020, the World Health Organization classified the COVID-19 outbreak as a pandemic.
 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 Management is actively monitoring the situation on its financial condition, liquidity, operations, customers, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the responses to curb its spread, the Town is not able to estimate the effects of COVID-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year ending September 30, 2019, or through the date of this report.
+Given the daily evolution of the COVID-19 outbreak and the responses to curb its spread, the Town is not able to estimate the effects of COVID-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year ending September 30, 2020, or through the date of this report.